 Securing your television is an important part of childproofing your home.
 As televisions are getting larger and flatter, the number of injuries caused by a toppling TV are increasing.

 Every 30 minutes in the U.S., a child is treated in the emergency room for an injury caused by a toppling TV.
 An article by the American Academy of Pediatrics shows a 125.5% increase in television-related injuries from 1990 to 2011.
-The majority of these injuries could have been prevented by following a few simple tips:
+Many of these injuries could have been prevented by taking a few television safety precautions:

 - Mount flat screen TVs to the wall